 As I write this today (30 April 2015), it is exactly a year since I ventured out into the world to start my year-long career break and go travelling.
-As it turns out, my initial hopes and desires weren’t to be fully realised, but it’s certainly not something I regret doing – although certainly with hindsight I may have done things differently, or at different times.
+As it turns out, my initial hopes and desires weren’t to be fully realised, but it’s certainly not something I regret doing.
+Although certainly with hindsight I may have done things differently, or at different times, I don’t see anything I’ve done as a travel mistake.
 Through the things I’ve done and seen over this past year, I’ve learned a lot about myself, what I’m capable of and what my limits are, and I’ve also been able to use what I’ve done/seen to further my writings and chat more constructively with other travellers online.
 It’s of course not an end to my travel, but may well be an end to long-term travel, at least for the foreseeable future.

 The first photo I took on my career break; my toes at Stansted Airport.

 One of the things I have learned however is when to say ‘no’.
 I don’t mean to taxi drivers, hustlers, wannabe tour guides, or alcohol; rather I mean ‘no’ to myself.
 I’ve learned that sometimes, whilst my mind might say ‘do this, you may never get another chance’, my heart just isn’t in it, for one reason or another.
-It is mainly this reason why my year travelling wasn’t what I expected it to be, and why I have all manner of internal wrangling about whether or not the entire adventure has been a personal failure.
+It is mainly this reason why my year travelling wasn’t what I expected it to be, and why I have all manner of internal wrangling about whether or not the entire adventure has been a travel mistake, a personal failure.
+And I have a strong fear of failure.

 Ultimately, of course, it hasn’t – I’ve experienced so much I wouldn’t have expected to have the opportunity to, and obviously nothing ever goes to plan; I may have missed out on much of South America and remote Indonesia, but I’ve certainly seen and experienced the bulk of what I set out to see (Chernobyl, Aral Sea, West Africa, etc), and in myself I feel a much more self-confident person having done so, especially as much of it was solo travel.